entn-at/tf-kaldi-speaker/README.md

 Adding other features to support text-dependent speaker verification is also possible.

 The purpose of the project is to make researches on neural network based speaker verification easier.
+I also try to reproduce the results in my papers.

 # Requirement